Jonathan2251/lbd/_sources/funccall.rst.txt

 variable, which is the offset.

-For input ch9_incoming.cpp as below, LowerFormalArguments() will generate the red box parts of DAG nodes shown as the next two figures for ``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.
+For input ch9_incoming.cpp as below, LowerFormalArguments() will generate the red box parts of DAG nodes shown as the next :numref:`funccall-f-incoming-arg1` and :numref:`funccall-f-incoming-arg2` for
+``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.
 The root node at bottom is created by